 The journal will include research papers, as well as special issues edited by guest editors with a European focus.
 These will also include thematic review-sections and bibliographies with a common rationale or intersectional theme, connecting with other world literatures and with specifically comparative theoretical and methodological approaches, such as current research on Reception studies, Myth-criticism, Imagology, Geocriticism, Adaptation, Ekphrasis, Orientalism, Travel writing, Diaspora studies, Migration studies, (Post-)colonial studies, World Literature, Global Literary studies, etc., with occasional foci on other genres within Comparative Literature studies, such as Literature and Anthropology, Literature and Science, Ecocriticism, Literature and Psychology, Literature and Philosophy, Ethics in/and Literature, Graphic Novels, Children’s and Young Adult Literature, Popular fiction, Crime fiction, Confessional narratives, etc.

-The journal’s main aim is to firmly establish itself as a high-quality research journal of reference, written by and for specialists in comparative literature, open to all its interdisciplinary and cultural aspects.
+The journal’s main aim is to firmly establish itself as a high-quality research publication, written by and for specialists in comparative literature, open to all its interdisciplinary and cultural aspects.
 We are determined to attract more scholars than existing journals, in particular by welcoming and studying all European literatures and languages, and their relations not only with each other but with the world at large.

 The journal will mostly publish articles in English and French.
 Occasionally, special issues will appear in other European languages, particularly those dealing with regional topics.
 Abstracts and keywords will always be published in English.
 Initially, two issues will be published a year; these will be focused, thematic issues, in order to allow readers to familiarise themselves with the journal’s profile.
 Normally they will include 7-10 articles, plus 2-4 review-articles per issue.
 One of these issues may be a special issue deriving from ESCL conferences or scholarly events, coordinated and guest edited by the organizers of these events.